Redesigning the bonus engine

 Dashboard

 Promotion management begins in the dashboard, where teams can view active and scheduled promotions.
-A card-based layout surfaces key details such as reward type, status, and activation windows, improving visibility across the promotion lifecycle and making promotions easier to scan and manage.
+A card-based layout was introduced to surface key details such as reward type, status and activation windows, improving visibility across the promotion lifecycle and making promotions easier to scan.

 Campaign cards dashboard